 To investigate the convergence and performance of Jacobi's method, we have implemented three variants of the algorithm - Synchronous Jacobi (sync) and two Asychronous Jacobi (async and racy).
-The sync algorithm falls into the SISC (Synchronous Iterations Synchronous Communications) classification proposed by Bahi et al [1] i.e., all processes carry out the same number of iterations in lock-step, and communication does not overlap computation, but takes place in a block at the start of each iteration.
+The sync algorithm falls into the SISC (Synchronous Iterations Synchronous Communications) classification proposed by Bahi et al [2] i.e., all processes carry out the same number of iterations in lock-step, and communication does not overlap computation, but takes place in a block at the start of each iteration.
 The async and racy algorithms are AIAC (Asynchronous Iterations Asynchronous Communications), since processes proceed through the iterative algorithm without synchronisation, and so may iterate at different rates depending on a variety of factors (see Section 6.2).
 Communication may take place at each iteration, but is overlapped with computation, and crucially, the receiving process will continue iterating with the data it has, incorporating new data as it is received.
-In async we ensure that a process only reads the most recently received complete set of data from another process, i.e., for each element $x_i^{(k)}$ received from a particular process p, we ensure that all such $x_i$ read during a single iteration were generated at the same iteration on the sender.
-In racy this restriction is relaxed, allowing processes to read elements $x_i$ potentially from multiple different iterations.
-As is shown in Section 5, this reduces communication overhead, but relies on the atomic delivery of data elements to the receiving process, so that every
+We note that these schemes are more general than simply overlapping communication and computation within a single iteration (e.g. using MPI non-blocking communication) as messages may be (and in general, will be) received at at different iteration to which they are sent, removing all synchronisation between processes.
+In async we ensure that a process only reads the most recently received complete set of data from another process, i.e., for each element $x_i^{(k)}$ received from a particular process p, we ensure that all such x_i read during a single iteration were generated at the same iteration on the sender.
+In racy this restriction is relaxed, allowing processes to read elements x_i potentially from multiple different iterations.
+As is shown in Section 5, this reduces communication overhead, but relies on the atomic delivery of data elements to the receiving process, so that every element we read existed at some point in the past on a remote process.
+Investigation of this type of communication scheme has not been reported in the literature to date.